 From rocky mountain runs to muddy spring trails, we tested the best trail running shoes for every use and budget.

-Venturing off road can provide a mental lift to your weekly routine and reap huge fitness gains.
-While we’ve all taken our street runners to the trail, having the right trail-specific kicks can elevate your trail runs.
+Venturing off-road can provide a mental lift to your weekly routine and reap huge fitness gains.
+While we’ve all taken our street runners to the trail, having the right trail-specific kicks can elevate your off-road game.

 Our team tested shoes on all manner of runs.
 From rocky scrambles to mellow hikes to the Leadville 100, we’ve worn these trail shoes through rain, summer heat, and everything in between.
 And while there isn’t a single perfect shoe for everyone, we’ve categorized our top picks to help you find the best fit.

 It’s also worth noting this article focuses on trail running shoes for men and women.
 You can find separate articles for the best road running shoes for men, the best road running shoes for women, the best winter running shoes, and the best trail running shoes for women.

 Scroll through to see all of our recommended buys or jump to the category you’re looking for:

 - Best Mountain Runner

 - Minimal Trail Shoe

 - Best of the Rest